 - 3 witness having ID proof (2 passport size photograph each)

-- Nikahnama or the certificate from Religious place
+- Nikahnama or the certificate from a Religious place

 Muslim marriage registration Procedure

 Muslim marriage registration procedure in India varies from state to state under different state marriage registration act.
-Normally its registered under Special marriage act 1954.
+Normally it’s registered under the Special marriage act 1954.
 Its 2-stage process:

 Serving notice: This is the first stage of Muslim marriage registration.
-All necessary documents should be submitted to the marriage registrar office.
-Husband, wife and 3 witnesses will have to visit physically to the registrar office.
-30 days’ notice will be issued.
+All necessary documents should be submitted to the marriage registrar’s office.
+Husband, wife and 3 witnesses will have to visit physically to the registrar’s office.
+30 days notice will be issued.
 If there is no objection from any side after 30 days couple can go for marriage registration.